 5. Brat (Rat Terrier x Boston Terrier)

-The brilliantly named Brat is a small breed like both of its parents, the Rat and Boston Terrier.
+The brilliantly named Brat is a small breed like both of its parents, the Rat Terrier and Boston Terrier.
 It usually has the distinguished marking of the Boston Terrier and is a playful and colorful little canine character.